 Squat-settlement tests were performed on all vessels to obtain dynamic draft correctors.
 Note that in the GPSTide method of tidal corrections used on this project, dynamic draft correctors are not necessary since the computed altitudes include the dynamic draft component of sonar change in depth.
+The values below were used for tides versus GPSTide comparisons only, and were not applied to any survey data.

 The squat-settlement tests were performed by first establishing a 1000 meter line in the direction of the current.
 The survey vessel sat static at one end of the line for three minutes logging L1/L2 GPS data.
-The line was first run heading into the current at lowest possible engine RPM, then re-run moving with the current at the same RPM, stopping at the original starting point to obtain an additional three minutes of static L1/L2 GPS data.
+The line was first run heading north at lowest possible engine RPM, then rerun heading south at the same RPM, stopping at the south end of the line to obtain an additional three minutes of static L1/L2 GPS data.
 This pattern was repeated for additional lines at incrementing vessel RPMs.